kkkooosss/React-app-for-multi-docker-elb-ecs-service/README.md

 _*Please note that you could be charged for usage of those services._

 Also, following **secrets** should be added to GitHub repositorie settings:
-- for AWS configure:
+- for AWS configure
   - ACCESS_KEY_ID
   - SECRET_ACCESS_KEY
   - AWS_REGION
-- for Dockerhub login:
+- for Dockerhub login
   - DOCKER_ID
   - DOCKER_PASSWORD
 - Postgres DB credentials